Gender Disparities in Contributions, Leadership, and Collaboration: An Exploratory Study on Software Systems Research

 \section{Threats to Validity}

 Threats to \textbf{external validity} relate to the generalizability of our findings.
-Our study focuses on software systems research using the Journal of Systems and Software (JSS) as a key source.
+Our study focuses on software systems research using the JSS as a key source.
 While other journals cover related topics, they often lack a dedicated section highlighting author contributions.
 By analyzing all JSS articles since the introduction of CRediT, we ensured thorough coverage for this journal.
 Our findings can be applied to other journals using the CRediT taxonomy but may not generalize to fields with different contribution recording methods.

 Threats to \textbf{internal validity} relate to experimental errors and biases.
 Errors in gender prediction and biases in manual categorization of research areas pose risks to internal validity.
 To reduce bias, the first two authors worked together to code articles, grouped codes into themes, and resolved disagreements through discussion.
 For consistency, we also aligned our themes with established JSS research areas.